freenet/freenet-core/docs/src/tutorial.md

 ### Node.js and TypeScript

 To build user interfaces in JavaScript or TypeScript, you need to have Node.js and npm installed.
-On Linux or Mac:
+For example on Ubuntu Linux:

 ```bash
 sudo apt update
 sudo apt install nodejs npm
 ```

-For Windows, you can download Node.js and npm from [here](https://nodejs.org/en/download/).
+For Mac or Windows, you can download Node.js and npm from [here](https://nodejs.org/en/download/).

 Once Node.js and npm are installed, you can install TypeScript globally on your system, which includes the `tsc` command: